threefoldtech/vbuilders/docsrc/src/gettingstarted/ubuntu/ubuntu.md

 - go to https://play.grid.tf/#/
 - chose VM deployer, make sure to have some TFT in your wallet
+- depoy an ubuntu 22.04
+- make sure you chose pub IP address and you have your SSH key loaded
 - I chose 200 GB of storage and 8 Gb of memory

 result is something like